auth0/docs/articles/connections/apple-siwa/guides/add-siwa-to-web-app.md

 ---
-title: Add Sign In with Apple to Your Web App
+title: Add Sign In with Apple to Web or Other Apps
 description: Learn how to add native login functionality to your web app with Apple.
 toc: true
 topics: